jweigelt/swbf2admin/readme.md

 {t:(format)}	current time formatted by given format string
 ```

-#### Using the {t:(format)} tag:
+##### Using the {t:(format)} tag

 The {t:(format)} tag can be used to display the current time.
 Replace (format) with a format string.
-The given formatter has to be a .NET-style format string. (see https://docs.microsoft.com/en-us/dotnet/standard/base-types/custom-date-and-time-format-strings)
+The given formatter has to be a .NET-style format string. (see https://docs.microsoft.com/en-us/dotnet/standard/base-types/custom-date-and-time-format-strings for reference)

 Example for a broadcast displaying the current time in HH:mm:ss format:
 ```xml
 <Announce EnableParser="true" Message="Current time {t:HH:mm:ss}"/>
 ```

+## Automatic conditional broadcasts

+TODO (see players.xml -> ConditionalMessages)

+## Ingame commands

+### Getting permissions

+After you freshly installed SWBF2Admin, join your server and enter !gimmeadmin in chat.
+This will add your player account to the Administrator group.

+TODO

-## Command configuration
+### Command configuration
 Every command has it's own XML configuration.
 The files are located in ./cfg/cmd.

 TODO

-## Custom commands
+### Custom commands
 To create a custom command, navigate to ./cfg/dyncmd and create a new folder for your command.
 Create an empty XML and LUA file in that folder.
 Rename both files so their names match your folder's name.